kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-12-iwmw17-michael-frantzis.md

 cc: BY-SA
 ---

+### Students as Humans: Understanding and Segmenting the Real Student Experience

 Interesting range over ways in which universities can understand Student behaviour better, by thinking a bit more about their experiences at university and what might be best for them as individuals, with some ideas how that might be achieved.

 Building a fuller picture of the student should help to help them, which in turn helps the organisation.